Meaning of Deflation

 The most prominent example of deflation is the Great Depression of the 1930s across the world.
 It started with a fall in stock prices in the United States at the end of the year 1929.
 This fall was followed by a severe market crash and gradually resulted in the fall of aggregate demand and prices of goods and services.
 It spread to other countries, and the world GDP crashed by around 15%.

 Tax collections and prices dropped worldwide, and international trade came to a grinding halt.
 Unemployment touched a record high of 30%-40% in some countries.
-The fall of prices continued with agricultural output losing over 50% of its value.
+The fall of prices continued, with agricultural output losing over 50% of its value.
 There was a severe shortage of cash in the economy.
-As a result, companies went bankrupt, factories got shut down, and economies got severely damaged.
+As a result, companies went bankrupt, factories were shut down, and economies were severely damaged.

 Measure of Deflation